pawankulkarni13/springboot-realtime-questions/README.md

 - Can we have private methods with @Async implementations ?
 > No, Methods annotated with '@Async' must be overridable.

+- Difference between JPA vs Hibernate.
+> The major difference between Hibernate and JPA is that Hibernate is a framework while JPA is API specifications.
+Hibernate is the implementation of all the JPA guidelines.

+-

 - Given millions of records of a custom object/Person/Employee.
 Consider the
 - Spring Boot Github